Toyota JZ engine

-The Toyota JZ engine family is a series of inline-6 automobile engines produced by Toyota Motor Corporation.
+The Toyota JZ engine family is a series of inline-6 automobile engines produced by Toyota.
 As a replacement for the M-series inline-6 engines, the JZ engines were 24-valve DOHC engines in 2.5- and 3.0-litre versions.

 1JZ

 The 2492 cc 1JZ version was produced from 1990 to 2007 (last sold in the Mark II Blit Wagon and Crown Athlete).
 Cylinder bore and stroke is 86x71.5 mm.
 It is a 24-valve DOHC engine with two belt-driven camshafts and a dual-stage intake manifold.